afarentino/poll-owner-basic/README.md

-# skeleton-starter-hilla-react-gradle
+# poll-owner
+Poll owner is a companion application to poll that presents dashboards and features applicable to the various surveys it has run over time.

+## Technologies Used

+1. React
+2. Vite
+3. Gradle
+4. Java
+5. Hilla (Vaadin Fusion)
+5. Spring Boot
+6. MongoDB
+7. Apex Charts
+8. GCP app engine (for production deployment)

-This project can be used as a starting point to create your own Hilla application with React, Spring Boot, and Gradle.
+This project's structure is based off the skeleton-starter-hilla-react-gradle zip file that can be used as a starting point to create your own Hilla application with React, Spring Boot, and Gradle.
 It contains all the necessary configuration and some placeholder files to get you started.

 ## Running the application